 The Install operation installs an aggregation function in the system.
 The arguments for this operation are listed in Table 1.
 The attrType argument denotes the type of attributes on which this aggregation function is invoked.
+The optional attrName argument denotes that the aggregation function be applied only to the particular attribute with name attrName.
+An aggregation function installed with a specific attrName takes precedence over the aggregation function with matching attrType and with no attrName specified for updates whose name and type both match.
 Installed functions are soft state that must be periodically renewed or they will be garbage collected at expTime.
-Also note that each domain specifies a security policy that restricts the types of functions that can be installed by different entities based on the attributes they access and their scope in time and space [27].
+Finally note that each domain specifies a security policy that restricts the types of functions that can be installed by different entities based on the attributes they access and their scope in time and space [34].